clementgallet/libTAS/docs/guides/options.md

 ### Virtual Steam client

 When enabled, it will simulate a dummy Steam client in case games want to connect to Steam.
 This is mandatory for games that require Steam to be opened, because libTAS does not work with Steam.
-The implementation of this dummy client is not completed, so it won't work with all games.
+The implementation of this dummy client is not complete, so it won't work with all games.

 ### Debug